cbitter78/What-I-am-Learning/books/atomic_habits.md

 #### Breaking a bad Habit

 #.
-Make it invisible
+Make it Invisible
 #.
-Make it unattractive
+Make it Unattractive
 #.
-Make it difficult
+Make it Difficult
 #.
-Make it unsatisfying
+Make it Unsatisfying

 ### Quotes